-The procedures that follow take you step-by-step through the installation of the Monitor board.
+The procedures that follow take you step-by-step through the installation of the Analog Composite I/O board.
+When you complete the physical installation, go on to the Verification Procedure to complete the installation.

 Before you install the new board, prepare the Profile system for installation.
-Preparation involves extending the chassis, removing the top covers, removing the circuit board hold-downs, and moving currently installed boards as necessary to make room for the Monitor board.
+Preparation involves extending the chassis, removing the top covers, removing the circuit board hold-downs, and moving currently installed boards as necessary to make room for the Analog Composite I/O board.